redteaminfra/redteam-infra/external/aws/README.md

 ```
 From there run `source ~/.aws/awssetup.sh` before doing any deployments.

-You also need to setup your AWS credentials in `~/.aws/credentials`
+You also need to set up your AWS credentials in `~/.aws/credentials`

 ```
 [default]